 The calculations can be a bit complicated if you want to get the math just right.
 But, let's run through an example of how you can do this.

-Say you pay a 25% income tax rate, earn cash interest at 0.80% APY, and AAdvantage® miles are taxed at 0.42 cents per mile.
-For your cash interest to cover your income taxes on both accounts, you'll want to save about 20% of your savings in a Bask Interest Savings Account and the other 80% in your Bask Mileage Savings Account.
+Say you pay a 25% income tax rate, earn cash interest at 5.1% APY, and AAdvantage® miles are taxed at 0.42 cents per mile.
+For your cash interest to cover your income taxes on both accounts, you'd need to allocate less than 10% of your savings to a Bask Interest Savings Account.
+The rest can go into your Bask Mileage Savings Account.

 |Savings amount||Annual earnings||Taxable income||Tax Owed (at 25%)|

-With this savings allocation, you’d owe taxes on a total of $49.60 of income from your two Bask Savings Accounts.
-At a 25% tax rate, that translates to $12.40 in taxes owed on the combined earnings.
-That means the $16 you earned from your new Bask Interest Savings Account would be enough to cover the taxes incurred on both accounts.
+With this savings allocation, you’d owe taxes on a total of $144.50 of income from your two Bask Savings Accounts.
+At a 25% tax rate, that translates to $36.13 in taxes owed on the combined earnings.
+That means the $51 you earned from your Bask Interest Savings Account would be enough to cover the taxes incurred on both accounts plus have a little cash left in your account for out-of-pocket expenses.

 - FDIC Insurance: If you've got a hefty amount of savings, keep in mind that the new account won't count separately for FDIC insurance.
 Since FDIC insurance is by institution, all accounts that you have with Bask Bank, BankDirect, and Texas Capital Bank will count toward the $250,000 insurance limit.

-- Loyalty Points: Bask Bank shared with AwardWallet that AAdvantage® mileage earnings will not count as Loyalty Points in the new AAdvantage® elite status program.
+- Loyalty Points: Bask Bank confirmed with AwardWallet that AAdvantage® mileage earnings will not count as Loyalty Points in the AAdvantage® elite status program.

-The new Bask Interest Savings Account is now available to both existing Bask Mileage Savings Account holders and those that haven't previously held an account with Bask Bank.
-The new, traditional savings account offers competitive cash savings rates—currently 0.80% APY, 13 times the national average*.
+The Bask Interest Savings Account is now available to both existing Bask Mileage Savings Account holders and those who haven't previously held an account with Bask Bank.
+This traditional savings account offers competitive cash savings rates far above the national average.

-We are still bigger fans of earning miles instead of cash interest.
-However, this new option gives travelers more options and an easy way to pivot between earning miles and cash on their savings.
+We are still big fans of earning miles.
+However, Bask Bank is clearly leading the way in increasing cash interest rates, making it a tough decision about whether to earn miles or cash interest.
+Having both types of Bask Bank accounts gives travelers more options and an easy way to pivot between earning miles and cash on their savings.

 Terms & Disclosures:

-The value of this offer will be reported to the IRS and the recipient is responsible for any federal, state or local taxes on this offer.
+AAdvantage® bonus miles are awarded within 10 business days upon meeting offer qualifications and may take 6 to 8 weeks to post to your AAdvantage® account.
+The value of this bonus offer will be reported to the IRS, and the recipient is responsible for any federal, state or local taxes on this offer.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.